zkoss/zkessentials-book/authentication/secure_your_pages.md

 # Secure Your Pages

-Even if you have setup an authentication mechanism, a user still can access a page if he knows the page's URL.
+Even if you have implemented an authentication mechanism, a user still can access a page if he knows the page's URL.
 Therefore, we should protect a page from illegal access by checking user's credentials in his session when a page is requested by a user.